munificent/game-programming-patterns/book/subclass-sandbox.markdown

 they dreamed up when they were a kid, we want in our game.
 That means these superpower subclasses will be able to do just about everything: play sounds, spawn visual effects, interact with AI, create and destroy other game entities, and mess with physics.
-There's no corner of the codebase that won't get touched by them.
+There's no corner of the codebase that they won't touch.

 Let's say we unleash our team and get them writing superpower classes.
 What's going to happen?